facebook

 • Meniscus tears and injuries

-• Ligament sprains, strains and minor tears
+• Ligament sprains, strains, and partial tears

-• Jumper’s knee
+• Jumper’s knee (patellar tendinitis)

 • Osteoarthritis

-• Rotator cuff tears
+• Rotator cuff tears and tendinopathy

 • Bursitis

-• Impingement
+• Impingement syndrome

-• Frozen shoulder
+• Frozen shoulder (adhesive capsulitis)

 • Labrum tears